-Before joining Pew, she was director of multilateral affairs for the President’s Emergency Plan for AIDS Relief; worked with the U.S. Agency for International Development on combating tuberculosis; and represented the United States in a range of organizations, including the Joint U.N.
-Program on HIV/AIDS, UNESCO, and the U.N.
+Before joining Pew, Roberts was director of multilateral affairs for the President’s Emergency Plan for AIDS Relief, worked with the U.S. Agency for International Development on combating tuberculosis, and represented the United States in a range of organizations, including the Joint U.N.
+Programme on HIV/AIDS, UNESCO, and the U.N.
 Office on Drugs and Crime.
 She also worked for the U.S. Environmental Protection Agency.

 Roberts has a bachelor’s degree in political science from Yale University and a doctorate in zoology and ecology, evolution, and conservation biology from the University of Hawaii.